 Pedestrian countdown signals provide a countdown to the traffic signal change and help pedestrians to decide if they have enough time to safely cross a road based on their personal mobility.

-In 2018, City staff plan to upgrade existing pedestrian signal heads at about 80 locations throughout the city.
+The City plans to upgrade existing pedestrian signal heads at about 80 locations this year.

 Steve Anderson, Supervisor Traffic Engineering